mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 ```

 This cluster will have 10 nodes and 3 seeds instead of the default values of 3 nodes and 2 seeds.
-See [Configuration Options](#configuration-options) for a list of fields that can be customized via an options JSON file when the Cassandra cluster is created.
+See the Configuration Options section for a list of fields that can be customized via an options JSON file when the Cassandra cluster is created.

 # Minimal Installation
 You may wish to install Cassandra on a local DC/OS cluster for development or testing purposes.
 For this, you can use [dcos-vagrant](https://github.com/mesosphere/dcos-vagrant).